LoyolaChicagoCS/gradhandbook/source/regulations.rst

-If your last course is a CSIS course in Winter Quarter, still register for Fall graduation, since Winter Quarter courses are listed under Fall semester in LOCUS.Â  Of course you will not really graduate until after Winter Quarter courses end in February.
+If your last course is a CSIS course in Winter Quarter, still register for Fall graduation, since Winter Quarter courses are listed under Fall semester in LOCUS.
+Of course you will not really graduate until after Winter Quarter courses end in February.

-**Graduation Ceremonies only in May**:Â  If you have only *one* course left for summer, you can ask to participate in the *previous* May graduation.Â  This one course can be 490/499 for more than 3 credits.
+**Graduation Ceremonies only in May**:  If you have only *one* course left for summer, you can ask to participate in the *previous* May graduation.
+This one course can be 490/499 for more than 3 credits.
-To do you must apply by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.Â  If you graduate in the Summer or Fall, you can choose to return to participate in the *following* May graduation ceremony (unless you already participated in the previous May graduation, as discussed above).
+To do you must apply by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
+If you graduate in the Summer or Fall, you can choose to return to participate in the *following* May graduation ceremony (unless you already participated in the previous May graduation, as discussed above).